htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`DOCKER_DROP_ALL_CAPABILITIES`
     A class ad expression, which defaults to true.
-Evaluated in the context of the job ad and the machine ad, when true, runs the docker container with the command line option -drop-all-capabilities.
+Evaluated in the context of the job ad and the machine ad, when true, runs the Docker container with the command line option -drop-all-capabilities.
     Admins should be very careful with this setting, and only allow trusted users to run with full Linux capabilities within the container.

 :macro-def:`DOCKER_PERFORM_TEST`
-    When the *condor_startd* starts up, it runs a simple docker container to verify that docker completely works.
+    When the *condor_startd* starts up, it runs a simple Docker container to verify that Docker completely works.
 If DOCKER_PERFORM_TEST is false, this test is skipped.

 :macro-def:`DOCKER_RUN_UNDER_INIT`
-    A boolean value which defaults to true, which tells the worker node to run docker universe jobs with the --init option.
+    A boolean value which defaults to true, which tells the worker node to run Docker universe jobs with the --init option.

 :macro-def:`DOCKER_EXTRA_ARGUMENTS`
-    Any additional command line options the administrator wants to be added to the docker container create command line can be set with this parameter.
-Note that the admin should be careful setting this, it is intended for newer docker options that HTCondor doesn't support directly.
-Arbitrary docker options may break docker universe, for example don't pass the --rm flag in DOCKER_EXTRA_ARGUMENTS, because then HTCondor cannot get the final exit status from a docker job.
+    Any additional command line options the administrator wants to be added to the Docker container create command line can be set with this parameter.
+Note that the admin should be careful setting this, it is intended for newer Docker options that HTCondor doesn't support directly.
+Arbitrary Docker options may break Docker universe, for example don't pass the --rm flag in DOCKER_EXTRA_ARGUMENTS, because then HTCondor cannot get the final exit status from a Docker job.

 :macro-def:`OPENMPI_INSTALL_PATH`
     The location of the Open MPI installation on the local machine.